akshatmittal2002/neural-network-applications-tutorial/Readme.md

 ### Contents
 - Please find the detailed tutorial in the [Jupyter Notebook](./Tutorial.ipynb)
-- Dataset used for trianing is downloaded from Kaggle and can be found at [Link](./Datasets)
+- Dataset used for training is downloaded from Kaggle and can be found at [Link](./Datasets)
 - Some utilities function used in the tutorial can be found at [Link](./Utils)

 ### Python Libraries Used